PedrooMURILO/chess-system-java/README.md

 - Method overloading
 - Lists

-The "Chess System" project is currently under development, with continuous updates as new concepts are learned and applied.
+The "Chess System" project is completed.

 ---